 If you’re wondering what to do with foreign coins, know that they can be a fun gift to a child or currency collector in your life.
 It can be an opportunity to teach kids about both the world at large and about money.
 Bonus points if they are from a country with a cool design on their currency — like the Egyptian pound with pharaoh Tutankhamun.

-Any leftover old foreign coins or bills can be a thoughtful gift for any of your friends or family members traveling to the same spot.
-Bonus points if it’s for friends heading out on a honeymoon.
+Any leftover foreign coins or bills can also be a thoughtful gift for friends or family members who are traveling to the same spot.
+This can make an especially nice wedding gift for friends heading out on a honeymoon.

 Recommended: Can You Use Your Credit Card Internationally?